Embracing a Growth Mindset: Granting Ourselves Permission to Fail

-Good leaders understand the importance of causality.
-Great leaders understand how to influence it.
-To adapt a popular saying from Ralph Waldo Emerson: “Shallow [leaders] believe in luck or in circumstance.
-Strong [leaders] believe in cause and effect.”
-Indeed, a deep understanding of causation proves vital to successful leadership, and those in the business world who vigorously investigate causality in a variety of relevant areas—from productivity to customer relations, to employee success and retention—tend to enjoy more success than those who don’t.
+Successful people understand the importance of causality, but those who succeed in the face of extreme challenges understand how to influence it.
+As Ralph Waldo Emerson famously said, “Shallow people believe in luck or in circumstance.
+Strong people believe in cause and effect.”
+Indeed, a deep understanding of causation proves vital to successfully navigating our careers and lives in challenging times such as those brought about by the COVID-19 pandemic, and those willing to vigorously investigate causality and reflect on their own agency in it will likely experience more success than those who don’t.

-Properly understood, insight into this topic offers leaders in the business world a better way of understanding the psychology of those whom we lead as it relates to their potential success as employees, especially as it concerns innovation and problem solving.
-It also provides us with information that can help us, as leaders, work to create environments where each individual has the chance to reach his or her greatest potential (think productivity), stay motivated on the job (think retention), and continue to develop their skills and knowledge base in a progressive and meaningful way (think life-long learner).
+Properly understood, insight into this topic offers us a productive way of understanding our own psychology and those around us as it relates to our potential success as employees, especially as it concerns innovation and problem solving—both of which are much needed in a crisis like the one we are experiencing right now.
+It also provides us with information that can help those of us who are leaders work to create environments where each individual has the chance to reach his or her greatest potential (think productivity), stay motivated on the job despite all the distractions (think focus and retention), and continue to develop their skills and knowledge base in a progressive and meaningful way (think life-long learner, even in the midst of a crisis).

 Growth vs. Fixed Mindset